Frumph/comic-easel/readme.txt

-= started on making a clear price button for the buyprint = cleaned up the ceo-admin.php from non-functional code and redid the hook actions = fixed the list dropdown to display more then 5 and allow it to display on home page
+= started on making a clear price button for the buyprint = cleaned up the ceo-admin.php from non-functional code and redid the hook actions = fixed the list dropdown to display more then 5 and allow it to display on home page = temporarily removed the change from checkbox to radio button in the quick edit for all comics

 = 1.9.2 =
 = Compatibility for widgets registering for older version of PHP, if you can though talk to your hosting to update your PHP version